ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/how_to_set_encoder_offset/how_to_set_encoder_offset.rst

                  \legend{$T_{PM}$,$T_{Rel}$,$T_I$}
              \end{axis}

-The figure left showcases the relationship between current angle :math:`\beta` and machine torque with the torque generated by the reluctance effect :math:`T_{Rel}`, the torque generated by the linked flux of the permanent magnet :math:`T_{PM}` and the sum of both torque components :math:`T_{I}` (the inner torque of the machine).
+The figure left showcases the relationship between the current angle :math:`\beta` and machine torque with the torque generated by the reluctance effect :math:`T_{Rel}`, the torque generated by the linked flux of the permanent magnet :math:`T_{PM}` and the sum of both torque components :math:`T_{I}` (the inner torque of the machine).
 The current angle :math:`\beta` describes the angle between the q-axis and the space vector of the stator current :math:`\underline{i}=i_d + ji_q` (with the imaginary unit :math:`j`).
 Therefore, :math:`\beta=\arctan{\big( \frac{-i_d}{i_q} \big) }`.
 For machines with :math:`L_d=L_q` only the green torque curve applies.
 Therefore, current in the :math:`a`-phase prompts the rotor to move into the :math:`\alpha`-axis aligning the peak of the torque with the d-axis.
 If :math:`L_d \neq L_q`, the green curve is superimposed with the blue curve yielding the resulting torque (black line).
 Thus, current in the :math:`a`-phase does not align the :math:`\alpha`-axis with the d-axis but with an angle that is skewed depending on the specific values of the inductances :math:`L_d`, :math:`L_q`, and flux linkage of the permanent magnet :math:`\psi_{PM}`.
-The method for determining the encoder offset :math:`\vartheta_{m,offset}` must therefore not be used on machine with :math:`L_d \neq L_q`.
+The method for determining the encoder offset :math:`\vartheta_{el,offset}` must not be used on a machine with :math:`L_d \neq L_q`.

-Pro:

 - Quick & easy

-Con:

 - Assumes :math:`L_d = L_q`
 - Manual estimation of end-value for duty cycle step (high enough to move the rotor, not too high to damage machine)
-- No closed-loop control to prevent exceeding rated current of the machine
+- No closed-loop control to prevent exceeding the rated current of the machine

 No-torque by d-current
 ======================

-A possible alternative to driving current through the :math:`a`-phase of the machine is to ensure that no torque is generated if :math:`i_q=0` and :math:`i_d \neq 0` since the PMSM does not generate torque in this case [#Schroeder_Regelung]_:
+A possible alternative to driving current through the :math:`a`-phase of the machine is to ensure that no torque is generated if :math:`i_q=0` and :math:`i_d \neq 0` since the PMSM does not generate torque in this case [[#Schroeder_Regelung]_,p.
+1092]:

 .. math::